-@rspack/core), and lets you extend the generated config directly.
+@rspack/core), and you can extend the generated configuration directly.

 How it works